CitrusForks/D3DX/README.md

 - Description: semi-compliant D3DX implementation for Vectors, Matricies, and Quaternions

-- License: This software is distributed under LGPL v3 license (see license.txt)
+- License: This software is distributed under Mozilla Public License (see license.txt)

 - Manual: please refer to D3DX Manual